ParthaPRay/LLM-Learning-Sources/README.md

-# LLM-Learning-Sources
+# LLM-Learning-Youtube-Sources
-This repo contains a list of channels and sources from where LLMs should be learned.
+This repo contains a list of Youtube channels and other sources from where LLMs should be learned.

 # Jeremy Howard